-No one anticipates getting into a car crash, but there’s no way to protect yourself completely from the bad driving decisions that other people make on the road.
+No one anticipates getting into a car crash, but there’s no way to protect yourself completely from the bad driving decisions other people make on the road.
 Your daily commute might unexpectedly turn into a major ordeal if someone runs a red light or doesn’t notice you and turns right into the side of your vehicle.

-Suddenly, you’re dealing with an injury and a vehicle that needs massive repairs or possibly total replacement.
-If there’s anything worse than getting into a crash caused by another driver, it’s the moment when you realize that the driver who caused the collision doesn’t actually have insurance.
+Suddenly, you’re dealing with an injury and a vehicle needs massive repairs or possibly total replacement.
+If there’s anything worse than getting into a crash caused by another driver, it’s the moment when you realize the driver who caused the collision doesn’t actually have insurance.

 What happens when you get into a collision caused by someone who doesn’t have the insurance required under New York law?

 Drivers without insurance often have financial liability

 The motor vehicle insurance requirements in New York address liability, not necessarily personal financial losses for the policyholder.
 Essentially, financial responsibility for a crash falls to the individual who caused the collision.
 Liability insurance protects a driver who causes a crash by covering the cost the other party incurs.

 New York requires all drivers carry both property damage and medical liability coverage.
 If a crash leaves one person injured, the minimum amount of insurance allowed under New York law is $25,000 worth of coverage.
 That amount goes up to $50,000 in situations with two or more people who get hurt or killed in a crash.
 When it comes to property damage, New York has one of the lowest requirements in the country, with only $10,000 worth of mandated property damage coverage.